Skip to Main Content

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through Belgrade rental houses.
-Equipment selection depends on whether you're filming brown bears in Tara National Park or Griffon vultures along the Uvac canyon.
+Gear selection depends on whether you're filming brown bears in Tara National Park or Griffon vultures along the Uvac canyon.

 Can you film Serbian wildlife in complete darkness?

+Here is what that looks like on the ground.
 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing brown bears, grey wolves, golden eagles, and Griffon vultures across Tara, Kopaonik, Stara Planina, and the Uvac Special Nature Reserve.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing brown bears, grey wolves, golden eagles, and Griffon vultures across Tara, Kopaonik, Stara Planina, and the Uvac Special Nature Reserve.

 What's the difference between night vision looks?